karimova/UCI_HW_Karimova/01_Excel_Challenge/Readme.md

 * Bonus
 * Bonus_Stat

 The Kickstarter database can be found in the Table sheet.
-It contains following data:
+It contains the following data:
 * `name` – the name of the project
 * `blurb` – brief description of the project
-* `goal` – required amount of money
+* `goal` – the required amount of money
 * `pledged` – obtained amount of money
 * `state` – the associated campaign was successful, failed, canceled, or live
-* `country` – country (US, GB, AU etc.)
+* `country` – country (US, GB, AU, etc.)
 * `currency` – the world currencies by countries
-* `deadline` – expected date when project would be ended (in Unix timestamps)
+* `deadline` – expected date when the project would be ended (in Unix timestamps)
-* `launched_at` – date when project was started (in Unix timestamps)
+* `launched_at` – the date when the project was started (in Unix timestamps)
 * `backers_count` – the total amount of backers donated for the project
-* `Category and Sub-Category` – type of industry project belong (for example, food, music, games etc.)
+* `Category and Sub-Category` – a type of industry project belongs (for example, food, music, games etc.)

 ## **Calculations and Formulas:**